jwnfld3/enterprise-identity-incident-investigation/README.md

-# Enterprise Identity Incident Investigation Lab
+# Enterprise Identity Incident Investigation

 This repository demonstrates how identity based security incidents can be detected, investigated, and remediated using Microsoft Sentinel, Microsoft Entra ID authentication logs, and MITRE ATT&CK techniques.